 Category Settings Scenario Editor The SC_SC_019_B2B_SIPv4_T2_Instant_Messaging_two_Clouds test scenario comprises a basic instant messaging send and receive sequence on the first channel, and a receive and send sequence on the second channel.
-Execution Settings For each signaling channel, a unique (IP, port, phone) tuple is generated by using the following Channel Mapping settings: IP: Use Consecutive values (per port) TCP/UDP/TLS port: Use same value Phone: Use consecutive values (per port) Dial Plan The IM_Receive_Send activity is configured as destination activity.
+Execution Settings or each signaling channel, a unique (IP, port, phone) tuple is generated by using the Illowing Channel Mapping settings: IP: Use Consecutive values (per port) TCP/UDP/TLS port: Use same value Phone: Use consecutive values (per port) Dial Plan The IM_Receive_Send activity is configured as destination activity.
 SIP Settings The SIP port has the default setting [5060-]; only the first value of the series is used because of the TCP/UDP/TLS port =Use same value setting from the Execution Settings page.
 Cloud SIP Settings This activity is assigned to VoIPSIPCloud1, which emulates two SIP Proxy servers, both configured with Use Server (servers are included in the initial messages path) and Keep in Route (servers remain in the subsequent messages path) options selected.
 No overriding dispatching rules are defined.
 Codec Settings The default codec settings are used.
 RTP Settings Because endpoints perform only instant messaging procedures, the Enable media on this activity option is not selected.
 Other Settings The IP version preference is set to IPv4, and no scenario variables need to be initialized.
-IM Dessive Conduces the same sattings as IM Cond Dessive except for the Dial Plan

-Note: IM\Receive\Send uses the same settings as IM\Send\Receive, except for the Dial Plan page, which does not need to specify a destination activity.
+Note: IM_Receive_Send uses the same settings as IM_Send_Receive, except for the Dial Plan page, which does not need to specify a destination activity.